The settlor: PETs

 This instruction applies where

-- a PET (IHTM04057) is made on the lifetime disposal or termination of an interest in possession in settled property (IHTM16091) during the lifetime of the settlor and
+- a potentially exempt transfer (PET) (IHTM04057) is made on the lifetime disposal or termination of an interest in possession in settled property (IHTM16091) during the lifetime of the settlor and

 - the PET proves to be a chargeable transfer by reason of the transferor’s death (the transferor is the person who had the interest in possession before the disposal or termination).

-S settled property on L for life with remainder to R absolutely.
-During S’s lifetime, L and R bring the settlement to an end by executing a deed under which R becomes immediately beneficially entitled to the whole of the settled property.
+Sebastian settled property on Lucy for life with remainder to Robert absolutely.
+During Sebastian’s lifetime, Lucy and Robert bring the settlement to an end by executing a deed under which Robert becomes immediately beneficially entitled to the whole of the settled property.

-The cesser of L’s life interest is a PET and L is the transferor.
+The ending of Lucy’s life interest is a PET and she is the transferor.